 1. Get an Anti-Glare Screen Protector

-2. Blink Frequently/Splash Your Eyes with Water
+2. Blink Frequently/Splash Your Eyes With Water

-Blinking frequently is recommended when using a desktop, but for smartphones it’s even more important.
-Staring at a screen dries your eyes and the natural way to moisten them is by blinking.
+Blinking frequently is recommended when using a desktop, but for smartphones, it’s even more important.
+Staring at a screen dries your eyes, and the natural way to moisten them is by blinking.
 This reduces the negative effects of screen radiation.

 Additionally, if you splash your eyes with water (just any ordinary water, nothing fancy here), this also helps to moisten them.
 You can also keep artificial tears eye drops around to make it easier to moisten your eyes.

 3. Follow the 20/20/20 Rule